-The rate of hull losses is decreasing over time
+The rate of hull losses is steadily decreasing over time

 There were far fewer flights in the 1960s, but a peak in the accident rates is shown due to the lower number of flights and the higher number of accidents recorded during this period.
-It can be difficult to compare accident data from this period with such a low volume of activity in the commercial aviation industry.
 However, the volume of flights over recent decades is sufficient to show that the hull loss accident rate is continually decreasing.

 Yearly hull loss rate per million flights

 Fourth-generation aircraft have the lowest hull loss rate

 The continual reduction in accident rates has been achieved by an ongoing commitment of the commercial aviation industry to enable a safe aircraft to be safely operated in a safe air transport system.

 A notable part of this success is due to effective regulation, a strong safety culture, and improvements in training.
 Technological advances are also a crucial enabler for enhancing the level of safety.
 In particular, technologies introduced in aircraft systems intentionally evolved with improving safety as their aim.

 A comparison of hull loss accident rates by generation of aircraft provides a clear illustration of the value of commercial aviation industry investments in technology to improve safety.
 Fourth-generation aircraft have the lowest hull loss rate of all.
 In 2021, fourth-generation aircraft had a rate of 0.15 hull losses per million flight cycles.
 This rate is more than two thirds lower than the previous third generation jets.